keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

 * Work with Digital Media Specialist and Admin Assistant to create forms for our website through Gravity Forms on WordPress.
 * Work with denominational partners to build pathways in HubSpot for students to follow while at SEBTS.
 * Build the CGCS documentation page on GitHub.
+* Help run the digital and physical prayer card initiatives.
 * During my dead time, I seek to serve the director and other staff in any way possible.

 ### Student Mobilizer - Chloe Rutherford